solomon-b/nixos-config/README.md

 ## Structure

 - [config](https://github.com/solomon-b/nixos-config/tree/main/config): This folder contains all configurations.
 It is organized into the following subdirectories:
-  - [machines/physical/<name>](https://github.com/solomon-b/nixos-config/tree/main/config/machines/physical): The entrypoints to physical servers and desktop PCs.
+  - [machines/personal-computers/<name>](https://github.com/solomon-b/nixos-config/tree/main/config/machines/personal-computers): The entrypoints to desktop PCs.
-  - [machines/virtual/<name>](https://github.com/solomon-b/nixos-config/tree/main/config/machines/virtual): The entrypoints to virtual servers.
+  - [machines/servers/<name>](https://github.com/solomon-b/nixos-config/tree/main/config/machines/servers): The entrypoints to servers.
   - [profiles](https://github.com/solomon-b/nixos-config/tree/main/config/profiles): Basic nixos module sets for virtual machines, physical machines, and PCs.
 These are imported into machine configurations to form a standard baseline for all my systems.
   - [modules](https://github.com/solomon-b/nixos-config/tree/main/config/modules): Nixos configuration modules which constitute the `profiles`.
 Any machine unique configuration should go in the `machines/` folder for the specific machine in question.
 - [modules](https://github.com/solomon-b/nixos-config/tree/main/modules): Custom nixos and home-manager modules I use in my `config`.